hugmouse/vpub-plus/README.md

 To register you have to have a unique key!
 Create one on `/admin/keys` page and use it to create a new user account.

+## Atom feed

+You need to change the `URL` in settings to pass the atom feed check.

+Specify your domain name in `/admin/settings/edit` like this: `https://example.com/`.

 [postgres]: https://www.postgresql.org/download/

 [postgres-url-format]: https://stackoverflow.com/q/3582552